 Designing campuses where disability is integral to institutional design

 Many of the barriers disabled students encounter are produced by institutional norms, standard operating procedures, and campus policies.
-These include how participation is expected and designed, how academic and administrative processes are built, and how disability is reflected in cultural and physical infrastructure, institutional priorities, and strategic planning.
+These include how participation is defined and designed, how academic and administrative processes are structured, and how disability is reflected in cultural and physical infrastructure.
 Together, these patterns determine who can participate in academic and campus life, under what conditions, and on what terms.

 What I Do